msoto0056/CRUD-State-Mgmt-React-Custom-Hooks/src/custom-hooks/Readme.md

     axios
     react-query

 ## State Management

-### Usage:
+### Usage

 #### description

-* The State Managment Hooks provide a Redux like Store using React Hooks available since v16.8.
-There are 2 versions MakeStore and MakeStore2. both of them return an Store provider, an Store and a Dispatch function.
-The difference is that MakeStore2 returns a tuple [Store,Dispatch] to follow regular useReducer format and the MakeStore returns separete Store and Dispatch components to facilitate its usage in the useEffect dependency array and reduce the # of renderings.*
+- The State Management Hooks provide a Redux like Store using React Hooks available since v16.8.
+There are 2 versions available in this package: MakeStore and MakeStore2. both of them return an Store provider, an Store and a Dispatch function.
+The difference is that MakeStore2 returns a tuple [Store,Dispatch] to follow regular useReducer format and the MakeStore returns Store and Dispatch separate components to facilitate its usage in the useEffect dependency array and reduce the # of renderings.\*

 ### MakeStore2